JanVerderber/gae-registration-login/README.md

 - Multiple sessions so users can have more sessions (Login from different clients)
 - CSRF protection
 - The app checks session and CSRF tokens for expiration

+## Where are enviroment variables?
+- Google App Engine doesn't have enviroment variables.
+They should be stored inside Settings model in Datastore database.
+Simply deploy this app to GAE and use Datastore manager to insert your enviroment variables.
+Settings include variable "name" for example: "SECRET_KEY", and "value": "dhzaiz21z317bdhak9".
+By default this app needs 3 enviroment variables to work with GAE: PROD_ENV (this should be something like "production_GAE"), SendGrid-Mail (your SendGrid API key) and APP_EMAIL (the e-mail with which you will send app e-mails).